AlissonFelipeBS/Olhar-Cosmico/README.md

 ## English

 ### Description
-**AstroDivulga** is a scientific outreach website focused on Astronomy, developed as an academic project for the Web Development course in the Systems Analysis and Development program.
+**Cosmic Gaze** is a scientific outreach website focused on Astronomy, developed as an academic project for the Web Development course in the Systems Analysis and Development program.
 The website aims to present fascinating information about the universe in an accessible and interactive way.

 ### Main Theme
 **Exploring the Cosmos** - A journey through the universe, from the planets in our solar system to the most distant galaxies.